Would you like to receive training and support to achieve more impact?

-- Implementing Partner: Implementing partners enter into a formal agreement with IkamvaYouth and TLT.
-In addition to free access to all training and seminars offered, these partners receive hands-on support from the CCP team, to assist with growing and developing their organisations, and providing high quality programmes to their learners.
-The implementing is eligible to receive a small scale funding from TLT
+- Implementing Partner: Implementing Partners enter into a formal agreement with IkamvaYouth.
+In addition to free access to all training and seminars offered, these partners receive hands-on support from the CCP team, to assist with growing and developing their organisations, and providing high-quality programmes to their learners.

 The following criteria need to be met by any organisation wanting to receive intensive training, support and programme funding: